MalkaIsaacs/Bioinformatics/README.md

 # Bioinformatics
-Bioinformatics tools for work with sequences, implemented using Python
+Bioinformatics tools for work with biological sequences, implemented using Python

 More details in each code file